Answering 24/7 276-623-0808

 Do I Need to File an Accident Report in Tennessee?

 If you (or a loved one) were involved in an automobile accident in Tennessee, you might be wondering whether you are required to file an accident report.
 Under Tennessee law, drivers and vehicle owners are required to report most accidents that occur within the state.
-Failure to do so could result in a license suspension and other avoidable ramifications that can affect a compensation claim.

 We also invite you to read the following article to learn more about Tennessee car accident reporting requirements.